Comparing orthogonal calculus and calculus with Reality: A cofree model for calculus with Reality

 is an underlying weak equivalence, i.e., if and only if $X$ is a cofree $C_2$-space.
 In particular, a localization functor is given by

 It follows that map $f: X \to Y$ is a weak equivalence if and only if

 is a weak equivalence of based spaces for all $H \leq C_2$.
-This last is equivalent to $f: X \to Y$ and $f^{hC_2}:~X^{hC_2} \to Y^{hC_2}$ begin underlying weak equivalences, which since homotopy fixed points preserve underlying weak equivalences, is equivalent to $f: X \to Y$ being an underlying weak equivalence. \end{proof}
+This last is equivalent to $f: X \to Y$ and $f^{hC_2}:~X^{hC_2} \to Y^{hC_2}$ being underlying weak equivalences, which since homotopy fixed points preserve underlying weak equivalences, is equivalent to $f: X \to Y$ being an underlying weak equivalence.

+The general theory of left Bousfield localization implies all of the properties of this model structure except for right properness, which follows since right properness is determined by the weak equivalence class, and the free model structure on $C_2$-spaces is right proper with the same weak equivalences as in the cofree model structure, see e.g.,~\cite[Remark 3.5.6]{BalchinMCat}. \end{proof}

 \begin{prop} The identity functor